 The same thing applies to certain wines.
 Every wine lover can fondly recollect wines that grabbed their attention and subsequently went down in history as all-time favorites.
 These are the wines you rave about to your friends, and they like them so much they immediately tell their friends, and so on and so forth.
 I can’t count how many times I have recommended this wine to both friends and strangers who were looking for something great yet affordable to drink.

-Columbia Winery Cellarmaster’s Riesling Columbia Valley is that wine.
+Columbia Winery Cellarmaster’s Riesling Columbia Valley (As an Amazon Associate, I earn from qualifying links) is that wine.
 Sweet, not dry, with fruit and honey notes.
 Perfect for when you need to satisfy your sweet tooth.
 This is the ideal wine to introduce to someone who perhaps has never tried wine before or who prefers sweet wines.
 It’s even fun to spring on a wine connoisseur and have them try pairing it with the recommended “strong cheeses, desserts, or extremely spicy foods.”
 And it’s well under $10 at most Washington grocery stores.

 According to their website, “Columbia Winery is Washington’s first premium winery, producing distinctive Washington wines from European vinifera grapes since 1962.”
 They introduced “new varietals to the state, such as Syrah, Cabernet Franc, and Pinot Gris.”
 As you can see, they have been making wine in Washington for a long time and really know their stuff.